mscharan14/Handwritten-Hindi-Character-Recognition/README.md

 ## Possible Improvements
 - One can improve the image preprocessing such that it became more robust.
 - For segmentation some backtracking methods can be used to be able to segment not connected hindi char such as "ga" and "sha".
-- model can be trained for hindi matra which can also segmented using our approach.
+- Model can be trained for hindi matra which can also segmented using our approach.
-- Model can also be trained to consider complete word inspite of using char for prediction.
+- Model can also be trained to consider complete word inspite of using character for prediction.